Port of Seattle

 The Concourse D Annex is a 32,400 SF steel and glulam structure containing six-passenger airline gates with a maximum occupancy of approximately 1,400 people.
 Accessed from Concourse D via an elevated bridge, the space is a large high bay building with restroom facilities, food/beverage concessions, and electric charging stations.
 Extensive use of glass curtain walls gives the Annex a spacious and modern quality that fits with the Port’s brand as an international airport while giving the facility a “Northwest” feel.

 The open space has a high vaulted ceiling, natural light, and exterior and interior landscaping.
 Occupants have a clear view of the wood-beamed ceiling without the distraction of the HVAC ductwork and fire protection piping.
-Ductwork was instead routed along the exterior wall and visually coordinated with the structural supports of the curtain wall and electrical/ communications cable tray.
-This multidisciplinary alternative to above-ceiling ductwork, cables and piping was nicknamed the “belly band.”
-The utilities were painted to match the wall and tucked behind structural columns, where they blend in with building.
+Ductwork was instead routed along the exterior wall and visually coordinated with the structural supports of the curtain wall and electrical/communications cable tray.
+This multidisciplinary alternative to above-ceiling ductwork, cables, and piping was nicknamed the “belly band.”
+The utilities were painted to match the wall and tucked behind structural columns, where they blend in with the building.

 With a minimum of physical barriers, the Annex is conditioned by an air handler with four zones.
 Heating and cooling coils in the air handling units temper ventilation air and radiant flooring heats the passenger space utilizing central plant steam through a steam-to-hot-water converter.
 Cooling uses central plant chilled water.